Prajwalnazre/Panchang/README.md

 A widget to display Thithi everyday.

-Project is currently runniong on Jugaad.
+Project is currently designed with "Jugaad".

 Stay Tuned !!